What are you searching for?

 Mount Canobolas

-Drive out to Mount Canobolas for sweeping views of the Central West and beautiful walks.
-Along the way, you’ll pass cafes, vineyards and fruit picking places too.
-Mount Canobolas is 1,395 metres high and you might see snow in winter!
+Drive to the Mount Canobolas State Conservation Area for sweeping views of the Central West and beautiful walks.
+Along the way, you’ll pass cafes, vineyards, and fruit picking places.
+Mount Canobolas is 1,395 metres high, and you might see snow in winter!
 This is a ‘must visit’ with the kids!

 The Federal Falls Walk is great for kids who enjoy bushwalking.
-It mostly easy but can be challenging in sections.
+It’s 4 km and takes 1-2 hours.
+It’s mostly easy but can be challenging in sections.
 The reward is a beautiful waterfall.
-It’s 4km, and takes 1-2 hours.

 Lake Canobolas

 Visiting Lake Canobolas is a must-do with kids when in Orange.
-Situated near the foot of Mount Canobolas lies Lake Canobolas, a beautiful, tranquil lake which supports a range of activities with the changing of the seasons – like cycling, sailing, canoeing, walking, swimming, triathlons and dragon boating.
+Situated near the foot of Mount Canobolas lies Lake Canobolas, a beautiful, tranquil lake that supports a range of activities with the changing of the seasons—like cycling, sailing, canoeing, walking, swimming, triathlons, and dragon boating.
 Kids will love the Apex Adventure Playground on the eastern bank, and you can also grab a bite of lunch from the Lakehouse kiosk.

 It takes about 30 minutes to stroll around the lake.
 On a hot day you can swim in the lake (but there are a few weeds!).